 - Cast iron skillets are probably the hardest swap to make for non stick.
 It does require pre-seasoning and extra attention to keep it “non’stick”.
 You can scrub and wash cast iron, just be sure to dry it thoroughly, don’t leave it to soak.
 Rub it with kosher salt with a towel while its warm and wipe it down with a fat such as lard or flaxseed oil.
 The Cadillac of cast iron pans is Le Creuset which offers the best of both worlds; cast iron with a non stick enamel finish.

-2. What can I use instead of traditional all purpose household cleaner?
+2. What to use instead of traditional household cleaner

 Swap your traditional household cleaner for an easy to make totally natural green cleaner.
 Use it to clean any surface like non stone countertops, trash cans, hard water stains or grubby walls.
 Skip the granite countertops though as the acidity may etch the stone.